 - Relapse as a response to the extreme discomforts of detox

 For the best chances of completing the detox and withdrawal phase, a medically supervised setting is recommended.
 Medically assisted detox provides 24-hour support during the detox process where interventions can be made to alleviate many of the uncomfortable heroin detox symptoms, such as body aches, insomnia, or diarrhea.
 Without receiving support and assistance during detox, many will simply give up and return to using heroin.

 One of the most serious concerns during heroin detox is craving that can lead to relapse.
 Medications are available that help reduce cravings during heroin detox, such as naloxone or buprenorphine.
 In addition, some heroin detox programs offer nutrition-based therapy or intravenous amino acid therapy.
 Another benefit to a supervised detox is the access to treatment specialists as well as other addicts who are also going through the detox process.
 Having this emotional support helps ensure completion of the process and encourages the next step of recovery, an inpatient treatment program.
 Overall, detoxing in a safe, controlled environment offers far more benefits than attempting heroin detox at home.

 Is Heroin Detox at Home Right For You?

-The Treatment Specialist offers resources for inpatient, outpatient, and at home treatment options, call (866) 644-7911.
+The Treatment Specialist offers resources for inpatient at home treatment options, call (866) 644-7911.